VectorSophie/VectorSophie/README.md

 Not interested in:
 - Crypto miracles
 - “star my repos and back"
+- "definitely not a malware!!! pls PR this mp4!!!"

 ## Languages
 English: Literally the preferred choice in many scenarios.